Shresht7/PowerShell/README.md

-# PowerShell Modules
+# PowerShell

-A collection of PowerShell Modules.
+A collection of PowerShell Functions, Scripts and Modules.